URLs Help, Topics Guide: Understanding Metadata Utility in LLM Training: Experiments

 \textbf{Is the improved performance stemming from longer contexts?} Given that URLs are substantially longer than the other two metadata types, one might wonder whether their effectiveness stems merely from increased context length.
 To examine this, we combined the other metadata types with URLs to see if additional context would further improve training.
 From the right panel of Figure~\ref{fig:training-loss-comparison}, the answer is No. This indicates that it is not the increased context length that speeds up the training, but the context content itself.

 \textbf{Does the acceleration translate into downstream performance as well?} With five-shot evaluation, we see better performance for the URL-conditioned model in every task.
-For the 9-task average, the URL-conditioned model can match the performance of the standard pretrained model on 100B tokens with only 60B tokens, achieving a 40\% significant acceleration.
+For the 9-task average, the URL-conditioned model can match the performance of the standard pretrained model on 100B tokens with only 60B tokens, achieving a 40\% significant acceleration, as shown in Figure~\ref{fig:training-speed-up-eval}.
 The acceleration in terms of downstream performance is greater than training loss.

+\textbf{Why only URL helps?} We have already controlled for the confounding factor — the length of metadata.
+However, it remains unclear why only the URL contributes meaningfully.
+To gain insight into this, we visualized the attention patterns of the document texts toward different parts of their corresponding contexts in Figure~\ref{fig: average-attention-pattern-3-subplots}.
+Except for the URL-conditioned model, the other models fail to allocate substantial attention to the informative parts of the contexts in the early layers.
+We \emph{hypothesize} that the early-layer attention to meaningful URL components may play a key role in the effectiveness of URL prepending, even if later layers focus on less informative tokens.
+Moreover, it is important to recognize that URLs inherently encode both domain information and document quality, which may differ from human-assigned DI and QS labels.
+This distinction likely also contributes to the superior performance of the URL feature.

 \begin{myblock} \textbf{Takeaway 1.} Only URL conditioning has a positive effect in speeding up pretraining; conditioning on quality scores or topic/format domains yields no noticeable change. \end{myblock}